William Contreras Player Props: Brewers vs. Pirates

 - Contreras is batting .240 with 10 doubles, eight home runs and 25 walks.

-- Looking at the 54 games he has played this season, he's hit a long ball in eight of them (14.8%), and in 3.7% of his trips to the dish.
+- Looking at the 54 games he has played this year, he's hit a long ball in eight of them (14.8%), and in 3.7% of his trips to the plate.

 - In 23 games this year (42.6%), he has scored, including multiple runs twice.